 Children will learn how to interpret animal body language and animal medical needs by enriching the lives of our animals through on-leash walks in our fenced back yard and off-leash play in our large concrete yard with the supervision of a parent or guardian.

 Children will learn training skills by providing our animals with the education they need to make them good canine citizens.
 Through positive reinforcement of good behaviors and teaching basic commands such as sit, down, and shake kids will enjoy helping our animals learn and grow in preparation for their forever homes.

 *Please note that children in this age range may not handle the leash of an animal or be left alone in any area of the shelter.
-Parents and guardians must have a 1:1 ratio with each child.
+Parents/guardians must have stay with junior volunteers.